 Road trip?
 Here's what your Travel Insurance should cover

-There are a lot of reasons that might cause delay to your trip; you could find diversions, jams, etc. which may cause issues, especially if you have pre booked non-refundable vacation packages.
+There are a lot of reasons that might cause delays to your trip; you could find diversions, jams, etc. which may cause issues, especially if you have pre-booked non-refundable vacation packages.
 For such situations, you should always check with your insurance provider if they provide reimbursements for such cases.
 Other situations may include travel to some remote areas, traveling to and from where might also cause certain delays.

 The Coverage Period

 A lot of travel insurance policies provide coverage from the day of your first check-in at a hotel.
 But when it comes to road trips, you should talk to the insurance provider and then purchase a policy that covers you from the moment you leave your driveway.
 Road trips take time and you need to be covered for the entire way.

 Whether you’re going by car, by rental, or by bike, do your research concerning your auto insurance.
 What is covered?
 What are the exclusions?
 What is the out of network coverage?
 You need to be sure that your vehicle is also covered by your auto insurance.
 If not, look for travel insurance that will provide you with the coverage you need.

 A road trip can be one of the most fun experiences ever.
 A chance to bond with your travel mates, spend your road trip concentrating on the fun and not worrying about insurance.

 **To understand exactly about the policy coverage, exclusions, etc read the Policy Wordings carefully.**